PlutoPay

 Sticky Notes

-Because I am a detail-oriented person, to make sure I kept it simple and clearer, I started the process by sketching out the first ideas on sticky notes.
+Because I am a detail-oriented person, to keep the process fast and simple, I started by sketching the first ideas on sticky notes.

-Since a sketch takes a few minutes, I analyzed, self-critiqued and redesigned my work several times before sharing it with my tutor and mentor.
+Since the sketches take a few minutes, I analyzed, self-critiqued, and iterated the structures and interactions multiple times before sharing them with my tutor and mentor.

-I used Figma to pass from paper prototyping to Mid-fidelity Wireframes.
-I set the basic functionality and created more detailed and accurate screens.
+I used Figma to transition from Paper Wireframes to Mid-Fidelity Wireframes and Prototyping, defining key functionality and more accurate screens.

 Mobile-First Design

-By using the Mobile-First Design approach, I was able to focus first on the information that users absolutely need and create the content for the mobile version before designing for tablet and desktop breakpoints.
+Using a Mobile-First Design approach, I prioritised essential information for users and structured content for smaller screens first, starting with the mobile version before designing for tablet and desktop breakpoints.

 04. Prototyping